Skip to main content

 Joining the RGD has provided me with a fantastic opportunity to connect with fellow designers and gain invaluable insights from their expertise.
 The RGD Mentorship Program, in particular, has been instrumental in enhancing my skills and boosting my confidence as a designer.

-Check out more of Arezu's work here.
+Check out more of Ava's work here.

-Olivia Baker-Sullivan
+Olivia Baker-Sullivan Associate RGD

+My name is Olivia Baker-Sullivan and I am a Digital/UX Designer in Toronto, Canada.
+My current areas of greatest interest are drawn from past experiences: Interior Design, Web and Print Graphic Design and Event Design.
+Bilingue en Français et/and English.
 My goal in life is to have a career as diverse as my interests.
 Outside of design, I enjoy playing violin, piano and singing.
 I also enjoy digital and film photography as well as drawing and painting.
 I now regularly take yoga classes in downtown Toronto.
+I look forward to connecting with you!

 Related Articles